Skip to Content

 Fluorites are ideal for aquatic plants as they provide the turtle with nutrients.

-Adding accessories and decorations
+Accessories and decorations

 Decorations may not be needed, but they help beautify the enclosure.
 Likewise, they also help make the turtle feel safe.